kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 Instructions need to be in order.

-Open with a summary then include the step by step.
+Open with a summary, then include the step by step.

 #### Summary

 I'm going to teach you how to cook steak.

-To cook steak, you need to get the pan to high heat, let the steak cook for 1-2 minutes on each side, rest for five minutes then serve.
+To cook steak, you need to get the pan to high heat, let the steak cook for 1-2 minutes on each side, rest for five minutes, then serve.

 #### Step by step